-The largest component of the School's assets are Cash and Cash Equivalents totaling \$650,493 or 92% of total assets.
-The School's liabilities consist mainly of salaries and wages payable and accrued expenses.
-Total Net Position amounted to \$622,077 which included an Unrestricted Net Position balance of \$577,718.
+The largest component of the School's current assets is Cash & Cash Equivalents totaling \$677,525 or 99% of total current assets.
+The School's liabilities consists of salaries and benefits payable and accounts payable.
+Noncurrent Liabilities increased in the current fiscal year due to the School receiving a long-term loan payable from the Paycheck Protection Program.
+Total Net Position amounted to \$686,393 which included an Unrestricted Net Position balance of \$380,395.